PBiebert/JS-Dokumentation/Javascript/arrays_and_loops.md

 ---

-## Zusammenfassung
+## Summary

-- Arrays speichern Listen von Werten.
+- Arrays store lists of values.
-- Mit Methoden wie push, pop, shift, unshift, splice, slice, join, includes usw. kannst du Arrays flexibel bearbeiten.
+- With methods like push, pop, shift, unshift, splice, slice, join, includes, etc. you can flexibly manipulate arrays.
-- Schleifen helfen, wiederkehrende Aufgaben zu automatisieren.
+- Loops help automate repetitive tasks.
-- Mit break und continue steuerst du den Ablauf von Schleifen.
+- With break and continue you control the flow of loops.